 The definition of strategy is a long-term plan of action used to reach a specific goal or a set of objectives.
 To get the most out of their resources, companies should link strategy and new product resource allocation.

-In addition, depending on their strategies, companies decide to focus on specific markets, technologies and products.
-In the same way, once the strategy has been set the majority of projects and spending should be focused on those markets, products and technologies.
+In addition, depending on their strategies, companies need to decide whether to focus on specific markets, technologies, and products.
+In the same way, once the strategy has been set, the majority of projects and spending should be focused on those markets, products, and technologies.

-When companies want to align strategy with project portfolio need to consider two aspects.
+When companies want to align strategy with a project portfolio, they need to consider two aspects.
 The first thing to take into consideration is that all projects should be consistent with their business strategy.
 The second element is that the breakdown of their spending should reflect their strategic priorities.

 There are mainly two methods to reach the goal of strategic alignment:

 - Bottom-up: by including numerous strategic criteria into the prioritization tools and Go/Kill decisions;

 - Top-down: by creating strategic buckets to set aside funds that will be used for different types of projects.

 Scoring models can be used to align project portfolios with business strategy.
 In fact, the strategic fit can be one of the numerous objectives considered in a scoring model, along with profitability or probability of success.
 It can be done by simply adding to the scoring model a number of strategic questions.